MEDICATION / ANTIPLATELET THERAPY

 - other stroke mechanisms (e.g., cardioembolism, vasculitis)

-- there is no evidence to support increasing the dose or switching to a different agent in patients with stroke on aspirin
+- there is no strong evidence which would support increasing the dose or switching to a different drug

 - aggregometry methods show low correlation and often poor reproducibility (the degree of inhibition varies with the same dose, even when the same method is used)

-- it is not clear whether a single or repeated measurement are necessary when testing platelet functions
+- it is not clear whether single or repeated measurements are necessary when testing platelet functions

 - it is not clear whether treatment should be adjusted based on results (increasing the dose may improve a laboratory parameter, but the clinical relevance and risk-benefit ratio remain uncertain)